 Chimney stacks

 Repair category 2

-Notes There are weathered/eroded sections noted to the chimney stack.
+Notes There are areas of weathering and erosion noted to the chimney stacks.

-Roofing including roof space Repair category 2 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Roofing including roof space

+Repair category 2

+Notes The roof covering is now of an age where ongoing and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+There are weathered timbers noted to the cupola within the common stair.
 The flat roof has a limited life only and will require regular maintenance and eventual renewal.
-We have been informed maintenance has been carried out to the roof within the past year.
-The extent of works should be obtained from the selling party/vendor.
+Maintenance works have been undertaken to the roof, further information and documentation can be sought from the selling party/vendor.

-Rainwater fittings

-Repair category 1

-Notes At the time of our inspection there was no evidence of damp staining/ water staining on wall surfaces which would indicate leakage.
-It should be noted that it was not raining at the time of our inspection.
+Rainwater fittings Repair category 2 Notes There is evidence of corrosion which may result in leakage.
+It should be noted that it was not raining at the time of inspection.
+Staining evident adjacent to the downpipe.
+This area should be investigated further and repaired as necessary.